 - Stay within the allowed word limits.
-If your proposal is accepted your description will be the description in the Program.
+If your proposal is accepted, your description will be used in the Program.
 Be sure to check your spelling and grammar.

 - Describe how you will use active learning strategies to involve your audience.

 - Briefly show that your proposal is grounded in the literature of your field or of general pedagogy.